 - In the G.I.
 Joe franchise, Bazooka stretched even the Joe's Custom Uniform policy by wearing a sports jersey instead of anything even vaguely resembling a military uniform.
 In the IDW comic series, when he is killed in action, the Joes hang his trademark jersey on the wall of their HQ as a mark of respect.

-- Wonder Woman: In the Golden Age most of the Holliday Girls wore Holliday College jerseys near constantly, and Etta Candy in particular paired hers with shorts—rather scandalous everyday wear for a young woman in the 1940s—while the other gals wore skirts.
+- Wonder Woman (1942): In the Golden Age most of the Holliday Girls wore Holliday College jerseys near constantly, and Etta Candy in particular paired hers with shorts—rather scandalous everyday wear for a young woman in the 1940s—while most of the other gals wore skirts.

 - In the early years of Doonesbury, B.D. (the university quarterback) played with this trope, wearing his football helmet everywhere, all the time; even instead of an army helmet while he was in the Army serving combat duty in Cambodia.